 AASB is pleased to announce the 12 recipients (11 graduating seniors and one past winner) of the 2015 June Nelson Memorial Scholarship!
 AASB would like to thank the 91 students who submitted an application and the scholarship committee (made up of school board members and staff) who reviewed them.

 The mission of the Association of Alaska School Boards is to advocate for children and youth by assisting school boards in providing quality public education, focused on student achievement, through effective local governance.
 Find out more about the information, involvement, innovation, and inspiration that has made AASB a statewide leader in education for over 50 years in our 2014 annual report.

-We are pleased to announce the endorsement of BoardBook® by the Association of Alaska School Boards.
+The Association of Alaska School Boards is pleased to endorse BoardBook®.
 With this endorsement, BoardBook is now available to Alaska school districts statewide!

 BoardBook is an electronic agenda-preparation tool accessed through your Web browser that streamlines the compiling, distributing, and publishing of agenda packets.
 Not only does BoardBook reduce the cost and frustration associated with meeting preparation, it also generates an online searchable archive of meeting agendas, documents, and minutes.

 Responses from the more than 1000 organizations in 24 states and Canada already using BoardBook have been extremely enthusiastic, and we genuinely believe Alaska school districts will quickly recognize the benefits as well.

 Call 463-1660 for more information.
 You may also visit BoardBook.org to learn more about system requirements, read testimonials, and view demos of the application.

 Building on seven years of its School Climate and Connectedness Survey findings, AASB has released new research delving into what matters to Alaskan students.
 What makes a school a place where Alaskan students want to be and do well?
 Why do students stay in school or drop out?
 What do Alaskan students believe that schools can do to help them succeed?